githubapnic/network-automation-labs/lab06-States/states.md

 ps -aux | grep -v defunct | grep proxy
 ```

-If they router1 and router2 Proxy Minions are not running start them with the following commands
+If the router1 and router2 Proxy Minions are not running start them with the following commands

 <pre>
 root@salt:~# salt-proxy --proxyid router1 -d